 Approved proposal assembled into final document via Conga, with correct formatting, pagination, and headers per RFP requirements.
 Delivered to submission portal or email.
 Delivery logged with timestamp and confirmation.

 A workflow is only as good as the knowledge it draws from.
-Vantage built three knowledgebases that now underpin every proposal response:
+The modeled manufacturer would maintain three governed knowledgebases:

 All 180+ reusable proposal sections from the last 4 years of RFP responses, tagged by product category, technical topic, and certification type.
 Each section versioned with last-verified date.
 AI uses this as the source for auto-assembly — the best-matching section for each RFP requirement is surfaced automatically.

 FAR/DFAR clauses, ISO certifications, export control requirements, and agency-specific compliance requirements — all encoded in structured format.
-When an RFP includes a compliance clause, the workflow checks it against this KB and confirms whether Vantage's current certifications satisfy it.
+When an RFP includes a compliance clause, the workflow compares it with current certification records and routes the result to a qualified reviewer.

 Current technical specifications for every product line, updated by engineering quarterly.
 When an RFP asks for specifications for a model number, the workflow pulls from this KB — not from a PDF in a shared drive that may or may not be the current version.